Arshia-r-m/lampo.docs/docs/intro.md

 > **Note**: Before running `lampod`, ensure that Bitcoin Core is already running.
 Additionally, `lampod` utilizes Bitcoin Core as its wallet.

+The first time you run `lampod-cli` with signet network, it will create a new wallet:

 ```bash
 lampod-cli --network signet
 ```

-Upon first starting the node, Lampo will create a new wallet and save the BIP 39 seed phrase in the `<root-lampo-dir>/<network>/wallet.dat` file.
-If you wish to restore the wallet later, use the following command:
+Upon first starting, Lampo will create a new wallet and save the BIP 39 seed phrase in the `<root-lampo-dir>/<network>/wallet.dat` file. **Store your wallet words securely.** You can use them later to restore the wallet with `--restore-wallet`.

 ```bash
 lampod-cli --network signet --restore-wallet